Gravitational waves from the early universe: Probing cosmology and BSM physics with the SGWB

-The peak frequency, for $\epsilon_*\sim 10^{-3}$, is around \be f_{\text{peak}}\approx 10^{-3} \text{Hz} \left(\dfrac{T}{100 \text{GeV}}\right), \ee where $100$ GeV corresponds to the Standard Model (SM) electroweak phase transition temperature.
+The peak frequency is around (using $\epsilon_*\sim 10^{-3}$ in Eq.~\ref{eq:peak_freq_char}), \be f_{\text{peak}}\approx 10^{-3} \text{Hz} \left(\dfrac{T}{100 \text{GeV}}\right), \ee where $100$ GeV corresponds to the Standard Model (SM) electroweak phase transition temperature.
 No signal from the SM electroweak phase transition is expected because the SM does not have a first-order phase transition for the observed Higgs mass \cite{Kajantie:1996mn}, instead, it has a cross-over at around 125 GeV, see Fig.~\ref{fig:SM_diagram}.
 However, several BSM models lead to a first-order electroweak phase transition that could be probed by LISA.
-From BBN, $ \Omega_{\rm GW} \lesssim 10^{-6} $, already constrained some phase transition models, depending on the strength of the first-order phase transitions \cite{NANOGrav:2020bcs}.
+From BBN, $ \Omega_{\rm GW} \lesssim 10^{-6} $ already constrained some phase transition models, depending on the strength of the first-order phase transitions \cite{NANOGrav:2020bcs}.
 See also constraints from LVK in \cite{Romero:2021kby} and PTA searches in \cite{NANOGrav:2023hvm,EPTA:2023xxk,Figueroa:2023zhu}.
+For more on cosmological phase transitions, see, for instance, \cite{Caprini:2015zlo} and the lecture notes \cite{Hindmarsh:2020hop}.